Why Can’t I Search a PDF? 8 Fixes That Actually Work

 Secure Download

-Step 3: Select Repair Installation from the drop-down menu.
+Step 3: Select Repair from the menu.

 Step 4: Click Yes when prompted to allow the application to run self-diagnostics and repair broken internal files.